-General Fo 1: nber 1] [, line number 2] where: DC = A parameter specifying D isk Catalog Mode.
-F = Fixed platter, Drive #1, [Drive #3.
-R = Removable platter, Drive #2.
-T = 'F' platter or 'R' platter, o device address. depending on device type specified in the he disk address is currently assigned ric variable whose value is from 0 to 6). specified, or if n = 0, the default address e Device Table) is used.
-The system expressed either as an alp d program file to be loaded into memory, hanumeric variable or a literal string in from 1 to 8 characters in length. loading, execution contin program line to be deleted from the pro- y prior to loading the new program.
-After nues automatically at this line number. s no line with this number in the newly ine number 2 = The number of the last pr gram currently in memor rogram line to be deleted from the pro- y before the new program is loaded.
+General Fo orm: LOAD DC T } #n, /xxx, name [line number 1] [, line number 2] where: DC = A parameter specifying Disk Catalog Mode.
+F = Fixed platter, Drive #1, Drive #3.
+R = Removable platter, Drive #2. т = 'F' platter or 'R' platter, depending on device type specified in the device address. #n = A file number to which the disk address is currently assigned ('n' is an integer or numeric variable whose value is from 0 to 6). /xxx = The device address of the disk.
+If neither $\#n$ nor /xxx is specified, or if $n = 0$, the default address (stored opposite $\#0$ in the Device Table) is used.
+The system default disk address is 310. name = The name of the cataloged program file to be loaded into memory, expressed either as an alphanumeric variable or a literal string in quotes.
+The name can be from 1 to 8 characters in length. line number 1 = The number of the first program line to be deleted from the pro- gram currently in memory prior to loading the new program.
+After loading, execution continues automatically at this line number.
+An error results if there is no line with this number in the newly loaded program. line number 2 = The number of the last program line to be deleted from the pro- gram currently in memory before the new program is loaded.